A gavesque Knockeyon over Lough Deravaragh at Crookedwood, County Westmeath, Ireland

 Clooney Road Route (≈5.5 km, 2½ hrs round-trip)

-The moderate ascent begins at the informal parking area on Clooney Road.
-The way‑marked track weaves through historic woodland, passes the chapel ruins and climbs to the summit cairn and trig pillar.
-The route is well‑trodden but includes a few boggy sections after rain, so sturdy boots are advisable.
+The most popular ascent begins at an informal parking area on Clooney Road, just north of Mullingar.
+After passing through Crookedwood, look for a newly built house on the right to use as a parking landmark.
+A well-trodden, way-marked track leads through historic woodland, passes the chapel ruins, and climbs steadily to the summit.
+The path includes a few boggy sections after heavy rain, so sturdy footwear is recommended.

 Short Loop (≈1.8 km, 45 min round-trip)